Short Beach and Trailhead / Access Near Oceanside, Three Capes Tour

 Three Capes Loop Virtual Tour, Oregon Coast: Oceanside, Netarts, Tierra Del Mar, Pacific City

-(Oceanside, Oregon) – It's hard to miss as you pass it, yet few venture down there.
+(Oceanside, Oregon) - It's hard to miss as you pass it, yet few venture down there.
 It’s a hidden spot in plain sight.
 The Short Beach Trailhead is the most obvious, however it's difficult to know what you're looking at unless you know it's there.
 (Above: taken from the Short Beach access top area)

 Scenic and serene Short Beach lurks between the tiny village of Oceanside and the well known Cape Meares, with its lighthouse and other oddball features.
 Along what is called Meares Loop Road, which is what the Three Capes Tour is called at this point, there's a tiny mile marker designating MP 4, and then Radar Road (so named because it did indeed have a radar station there once).
 It’s here where you’ll find Short Beach and its rather adorable little blob of a seastack sitting at the tideline.